mjordan/introduction_to_relational_databases/README.md

 * Fulltext indexing engines
   * Fulltext indexing engines focus on efficient queries over large amounts of strucutured or unstructured text, something relational databases have never been really good at.
 Two of the most popular fulltext search engines are [Solr](http://lucene.apache.org/solr/) and [Elasticsearch](https://www.elastic.co/products/elasticsearch).

 Relational databases can exist and work with any of these technologies in the same application.
-For example, the general repository platform [Islandora](http://islandora.ca/) uses a relational database (to power its Drupal website), a triplestore (to store and query relationship information such as which pages are in a specific book), and the Solr fulltext indexing engine (for end-user queries against the content of collections and individual objects).
+For example, the  repository platform [Islandora](http://islandora.ca/) uses a relational database (to power its Drupal website), a triplestore (to store and query relationship information such as which pages are in a specific book, which is a parent-child relationship), and the Solr fulltext indexing engine (for end-user queries against the content of collections and individual objects).

 ## Exercise: Data modeling for relational databases